rweichler/shitstrate/README.md

 >
 > &lt;rpetrich&gt; rweichler: if you aren't careful about how you apply the hook on your end, the answer might be no!

 The first thing I thought of was, if you don't have an original method, then you just have a dummy original method that just calls the superclass's.
-Kind of like:

 ```objc
 NSString *generic_original(id self, SEL _cmd)